sinclairzx81/typescript.api/README.md

 compiledUnit = {
-	path          : string,   // (public) the path of this unit. content       : string,   // (public) the javascript source of this unit. references    : Function  // (public) returns an array of references for this unit. diagnostics   : [object], // (public) compilation errors for this unit.
-0 length if none. ast           : object,   // (public) AST for this unit. declaration   : string,   // (public) The declaration source for this unit. sourcemap     : string,   // (public) The sourcemap for this unit. reflection    : object,   // (public) The units reflected members.
+	path          : string,   // (public) the path of this unit. content       : string,   // (public) the javascript source of this unit. references    : string[], // (public) an array of references for this unit. diagnostics   : [object], // (public) compilation errors for this unit.
+0 length if none. ast           : object,   // (public) AST for this unit. sourcemap     : string,   // (public) The sourcemap for this unit. reflection    : object,   // (public) The units reflected members.
 };